-Similar to adults, children with migraines may experience some of these symptoms:
+Similar to adults, children with the condition may experience some of these symptoms:

-Children who live with migraines frequently miss school and inactive in participating in school activities.
-Teens with migraines can develop anticipatory anxiety, which occurs due to constant worry about the next possible episode of migraine.
+Children who are migraineurs frequently miss school and inactive in participating in school activities.
+Teens with migraines can develop anticipatory anxiety, which occurs due to constant worry about the next possible episode.

 Teenagers may experience other symptoms such as daily headaches, sleep problems, cognitive issues, dizziness, fatigue, anxiety, and depression.

 Doctors often educate families about migraines.
-Their common recommendations to prevent migraines are as follows:
+Their common recommendations to prevent attacks are as follows:

-Here are some other suggestions to help ease the pain during migraine attacks:
+Here are some other suggestions to help ease the pain during attacks:

 Relying on medications can help ease the pain of migraines for the time being, but focusing on its root cause is the solution for long-term relief.